hashicorp/consul/website/source/docs/agent/http/operator.html.markdown

 ### <a name="keyring-install"></a> /v1/operator/keyring/install

-The keyring install endpoint supports the `PUT` method.
+Available in Consul 0.7.2 and later, the keyring install endpoint supports the `PUT` method.

 #### PUT Method